 If you use an exchange designed for more active trading — such as Coinbase Pro — you may have the option to place both market and limit orders.
 A market order means you purchase the cryptocurrency at that moment, for the current market price.
 A limit order means you’ll set a price you want to pay for the cryptocurrency.
 Once the currency reaches that point it will automatically be purchased.

-With Bitcoin, you’ll likely be purchasing a fractional share of a coin — a single coin has traded for between about $30,000 and $60,000 in recent months.
+With Bitcoin, you’ll likely be purchasing a fractional share of a coin — a single coin has traded for around $20,000 in recent weeks after a massive crypto market crash in June.
 Whatever amount you put in will be reflected in the exchange as a percentage of a total Bitcoin.
 (Example: If you invested $1,000 at Bitcoin’s early July value of about $34,000, it would show that you own 0.029 of Bitcoin).

 4. Practice Safe Storage